-Special consultative procedure hearings take place when we review or make new bylaws, policies or carry out other consultative processes such as matters under the Reserves Act.
+Special consultative procedures happen when we review or make new bylaws, policies or carry out other consultative processes.

-Approximately one week before a hearing, we will let you know the time, date and location for your hearing.
+Approximately one week before a hearing, we will let you know your approximate speaking time at the hearing.

 What happens at a special consultative procedure hearing

 At the start of a special consultative procedure hearing, the chairperson will introduce the panel and council staff and will outline the procedure for the hearing.